Gator Ubiquity Statue (GUS)

 Individual eligibility

 The HICC is offered to universities that provide programs related to undergraduate business disciplines.
-Each individual participant in the HICC must meet all criteria:
+Each individual participant in the HICC must meet all the following criteria:

-• For students in the European University System: A student currently studying in or before the third year of specialized business education.
+• For students on the European University System: A student currently studying in or before the 3rd year of specialized business education

-• For students in the North American system: A student currently studying in or before the fourth year of undergraduate education.
+• For students on the North American system: A student currently studying in or before the 4th year of undergraduate study

 Team compositions